- you can only apply for one designation at a time. Unfortunately, you will have to apply for and pay for each application separately.

-The family mediation internship requires 100 supervised hours and at least five co-mediated cases to a point of agreement.
+The family mediation internship requires 100 supervised hours of mediation experienced at least five mediated or co-mediated cases to a point of agreement.
 The optional Advanced Family Mediation Practicum may contribute up to 21 hours towards these requirements, depending on the course provider.

 Visit the pages for each certification for full details.

 Internships are provided privately by some family mediation service providers, individual FDR professionals and FDR training organizations.
-At this time FDRIO has not established standardized internship criteria or rules, other than a required form for all internship providers to complete and provide to the Certification Committee.
+At this time FDRIO has not established standardized internship criteria or rules.
 Internships range in cost depending on the provider, the benefits provided by the program and the number of hours required.
 Contact the internship providers directly for more information.
 Visit the Internships section (forthcoming) of our website for a list of the internship providers known by us.
 This list is provided as a convenience only and is not an endorsement of nor recommendation for any particular internship provider.

 Each trainer has their own schedule of courses.
 Each internship provider has varying availability of spaces in their program.
 Each intern’s ability to dedicate time to their training and internship will vary.
 On the whole, the training program takes about one year to complete and internships will take as long as another year.

 The costs of training and internships also vary.
 Each trainer and each internship provider will price their services differently.
 We recommend that all candidates speak directly with the trainers and internship providers they are considering to make an informed choice.

 It is important that every person who is considering a career in the FDR field do their own research and satisfy themselves that:

 - they have the necessary qualifications training and background for the certification(s) they seek and;